wjzhengsh/blockchain/howto/CA_operate.md

 ### Generating certificates with your CA admin
 {: #ca-operate-enroll-ca-admin}

 Before you deploy components or client applications with your CA, you need to generate certificates that authenticate you as an administrator with the ability to register new users.
-The process of generating the necessary certificates, your private key, and your public cert (also known as your enrollment cert or signCert), is called **enrollment**.
+The process of generating the necessary certificates, your private key, and your certificate (also known as your enrollment cert or signCert), is called **enrollment**.

 You can generate certificates only by using identities that have been registered with your Certificate Authority.
 Provide the identity's name and secret to generate certificates.
 A **CA admin** identity was automatically registered for you when you deployed your CA. You can now use that admin name and password to issue an `enroll` command with the Fabric CA client to generate an MSP folder with certificates that are then used to register other peer or orderer identities.